vicsvegeo/planka-gamification/README.md

 New database tables: `user_stats`, `card_gamification`, `badge`, `badge_unlock`.
 Existing cards from before this feature shipped are backfilled with a default 10 XP by migration, so nothing breaks on an upgrade.

+## Discord Notifications (this fork)

+This fork adds two proactive reminder sources, delivered as Discord DMs via a companion bot service, [planka-notifications-bot](https://github.com/vicsvegeo/planka-notifications-bot):

+- **Due-date reminders** — an hourly scanner (`server/api/helpers/card-reminders/scan.js`) evaluates every incomplete card with a due date and DMs assignees (or the owner, if unassigned) with a frequency that ramps up as the deadline approaches: 1/day when far out, 2/day at 2 days out, 3/day at 1 day out, hourly on the due date itself, and 1/day indefinitely once overdue.
+Timing (both the day-count tier and which hour counts as a "slot") is computed against each recipient's own local timezone, not server/UTC time.
+- **Project nudges** — reminders for projects with stale activity, DMed to members with snooze buttons (3 days / 1 week / 2 weeks / 1 month) baked into the Discord message so a nudge can be silenced per-project without leaving Discord.

+The Planka backend only decides *when* to notify; actual Discord delivery and snooze-button handling live in the separate `planka-notifications-bot` service, which needs to be deployed alongside Planka and pointed at the same database.
+See that repo's README for setup.
+Each user links their Discord account by setting `discordUserId` on their Planka user record; DMs go out to that ID.

+New database tables: `card_reminders`, `project_snooze`.
+New column: `user.discordUserId`.

 ## How to Deploy

 PLANKA is easy to install using multiple methods - learn more in the [installation guide](https://docs.planka.cloud/docs/welcome/).